 Why Do We Need a Super Automatic Espresso Machine

 Making an espresso requires skills, experience, and a little time every morning to prepare it.
-With fully automatic machines, all of these are taken off of your shoulders, the machine is going to deliver you a perfect espresso performing all of the operations automatically:
+With fully automatic machines, you don’t need skills or experience.
+The machine is going to do all the work for you:

 - measure the coffee beans quantity,